KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OpenWeather24Hours by thobach](https://github.com/thobach/MMM-OpenWeather24Hours)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Typo: Found `[MagicMirror]` in file `README.MD`: Replace it with `[MagicMirror²]`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.MD`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.MD`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `weather.html`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `weather.html`: Replace it with `MagicMirror²`.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OpenWeatherForecast by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-OpenWeatherForecast)